tom-howard/ros2/docs/waffles/basics.md

 # Waffle (& ROS) Basics

 Having completed the steps on [the previous page](./launching-ros.md), your robot and laptop should now be paired, and ROS should be up and running (on the robot).
-The next thing to do is bring the robot to life!
+You're ready to bring the robot to life!

-On this page you'll work through a series of exercises with the Waffle **in your teams**, exploring how the robot works.
-We'll also talk through some core ROS concepts and use some key ROS tools, in case you haven't had a chance to explore these in simulation already.
+On this page are a series of exercises for you to work through **in your teams**, to explore how the robots work.
+We'll also talk through some core ROS concepts and use some key ROS tools, in case you haven't had a chance to explore these in simulation yet.

 ### Quick Links